slatedocs/slate/source/includes/models/user-created.md

 ```

 ## Location
-A Location object describes the latitude and longitude coordinate position
+A Location object describes a latitude and longitude coordinate position

 | Field                     | Type                             | Required | Description
 |---------------------------|----------------------------------|----------|------------